 The most beautiful winter walk becomes a shivering ride: if your pup trembles because of the cold, there is no joy of walking anymore for doggy and master.
 Your Dog shows so unmistakably that he is cold.
 Even if they have got thick fur and snowsuit, many dog breeds freeze in snow and really cold temperatures.
-In case of hypothermia, they can also catch a cold and contract respiratory infections such as a kennel cough.
+In the case of hypothermia, they can also catch a cold and contract respiratory infections such as kennel cough.

 Table of Contents

 - 1 How Does a Dog Regulate Body Temperature?